rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  we left the interpretation and the instigation
 *  of our dreams to things outside of us.
 *  Maybe it was, there were comments that it was due to our soul
-*  or it was from the gods on high that they would descend down
+*  or it was from the gods on high
-*  these dream manifestos to us.
+*  that they would descend down these dream manifestos to us.
-*  But Freud, full credit, was the first person to put dreams
+*  But Freud, full credit, was the first person
-*  front and center into this thing called the brain, the mind.
+*  to put dreams front and center
+*  into this thing called the brain, the mind.
 *  So in some ways, Freud shifted dream science
 *  from really more of a sort of spiritual philosophical,
-*  you know, condition to very much a neuroscience.
+*  condition to very much a neuroscience.
 *  It was of the mind and therefore of the brain.
 *  And earlier, he had tried to describe the neural patterns
 *  and he had these beautiful drawings of neuronal circuits